TRaSH-Guides/Guides/docs/Sonarr/Sonarr-setup-custom-formats.md

 Here I will explain how to make the most use of Custom Formats and show you some personal examples that I'm using.
 You can use these to get an idea on how to setup your own.

-All these examples make use of the [Collection of Custom Formats](/Sonarr/Sonarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}
+All these examples make use of the [Collection of Custom Formats](/Sonarr/Sonarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}.

+All the used scores and combination of Custom Formats in this Guide are tested to get the desired results and prevent download loops as much as possible.

 ------